Why Tendon Pain After 40 Isn’t “Just Hormones” — And What Your Body Actually Needs to Repair

 It supports the cellular machinery that healing depends on.

-At specific wavelengths (primarily red and near-infrared light), this therapy can:
+At specific wavelengths (red and near-infrared light), this approach can help:

 In simple terms: